Derek Stingley Jr.: 2024

 He returned to training camp as the No. 1 starting cornerback and led a new group of cornerbacks, including Kamari Lassiter, C. J. Henderson, Jeff Okudah, Myles Bryant, Mike Ford, and Lonnie Johnson Jr. Head coach DeMeco Ryans named Stingley and rookie Kamari Lassiter as the starting cornerbacks to begin the season.

 In week 5, he set a season-high with seven combined tackles (four solo) and had a pass deflection during a 23–20 victory against the Buffalo Bills.
 In week 13, Stingley made two combined tackles (one solo), set a season-high with three pass deflections, and intercepted a pass by Trevor Lawrence to wide receiver Brian Thomas Jr. during a 23–20 victory at the Jacksonville Jaguars.
 On December 15, 2024, Stingley made five combined tackles (three solo), two pass deflections, and set a season-high with two interceptions on passes by Tua Tagovailoa as the Texans defeated the Miami Dolphins 12–20.
 He earned the AFC Defensive Player of the Week for his performance in week 15.
 He started all 17 games for the first time in his career and had a total of 54 combined tackles (37 solo), a career-high 18 pass deflections, and five interceptions.
 He earned Pro Bowl and First-Team All-Pro honors.
 He received an overall grade of 73.9 from Pro Football Focus, which ranked 30th among 222 qualifying cornerbacks in 2024.

-The Houston Texans finished the 2024 NFL season a top the AFC South with a 10–7 record to clinch a playoff berth.
+The Houston Texans finished the 2024 NFL season atop the AFC South with a 10–7 record to clinch a playoff berth.
 On January 11, 2025, Stingley made four solo tackles, five pass deflections (led the game), and two interceptions (led the game) off passes thrown by Justin Herbert during a 32–12 victory against the Los Angeles Chargers in the Wild-Card Game.
 The following week, he was limited to three solo tackles as the Texans were defeated at the Kansas City Chiefs 14–23 in the Divisional Round.
 He was ranked 18th by his fellow players on the NFL Top 100 Players of 2025.

 2025

-On March 17, 2025, the Houston Texans signed Stingley to a three–year, $90.00 million contract extension that includes $89.02 million guaranteed, $48.02 million guaranteed upon signing, and an initial signing bonus of $25.00 million.
+On March 17, 2025, the Texans signed Stingley to a three–year, $90.00 million contract extension that includes $89.02 million guaranteed, $48.02 million guaranteed upon signing, and an initial signing bonus of $25.00 million.
 This contract deal made him the highest-paid cornerback in NFL history.

+In Week 16, Stingley returned an interception for a 31-yard touchdown in a 23-21 win over the Las Vegas Raiders, earning AFC Defensive Player of the Week.
+In the 2025 season, he had 36 total tackles (26 solo), four interceptions, and 15 passes defended.

+Stingley was named as a Pro Bowler and earned first team All-Pro honors for the second time.